 The Ladder is a way to rank all cards in our datatabase.
-We rank the cards by their Ladder Score.
 In the Pro version there are many other rankings accessible in the Ladder such as Undervalued, Weekly % Change and Number of Sales.

 This page contains some frequently asked questions that can help answer any preliminary questions you might have.
 If you have more questions, feel free to send us an email.

-One of Card Ladder’s primary services is vetting and organizing sports card market data. eBay is the leading public source for such data.
-We create profiles for sports cards that track each card’s eBay sales history.
-(We also collect and report data from independent auction houses and other sources where it lends additional insight into a card’s sales history).
+One of Card Ladder’s primary services is vetting and organizing sports card market data.
+We create profiles for sports cards that track each card’s sales history.

-We scrape eBay daily for new sales of every card in our system.
-Our research team reviews these sales and decides whether to admit them into our database or send them to "purgatory"—a list we publish daily of sales that require additional verification before we admit them to our database.
+Our research team reviews sales and decides whether to admit them into our database or send them to "purgatory"—a list we publish daily of sales that require additional verification before we admit them to our database.

 Why do we spend hours each day reviewing sales?
 For starters, because sports card auctions sometimes are shilled, sports cards that are listed as "sold" sometimes get relisted, and sellers sometimes erroneously title their sports card listings.
 Reviewing sales helps increase the likelihood that the sports card data in our system reflects sales that have truly been consummated.